-The Company capitalizes software costs associated with developing the Company's website upon the point at which the website is ready for its intended use.
-Costs associated with developing the Company's website are expensed until the point at which the project has reached the development stage.
-Subsequent additions, modifications or upgrades to the Company's website are capitalized only to the extent that they allow the website to perform a task it previously did not perform.
-Website maintenance and training costs are expensed in the period in which they are incurred.
-Costs primarily included external direct costs for related development services.
+The Company capitalizes costs associated with developing the Company's website and associated custom software solutions upon the point at which the website and software are ready for intended use.
+Costs associated with web development are expensed until the point at which the project has reached the development stage.
+Subsequent additions, modifications or upgrades to the Company's website and software are capitalized only to the extent that they provide new functionality.
+Website and software maintenance and training costs are expensed in the period in which they are incurred.
+Web development costs primarily include external direct costs for related development services.
 The Company amortizes these costs over the estimated useful life of three years.
-Amortization expense totaled \$2,640 for the period from Inception to December 31, 2018.
+Amortization expense totaled \$6,042 and \$2,640 for the year ended December 31, 2019 and the period from Inception to December 31, 2018, respectively.